OctaveLarose/octavelarose.github.io/_posts/2024-06-06-ast-inline-caching.md

 }
 ```

-`CacheEntry` is just a pointer to a receiver + a pointer to a method. `Option<...>` is the default Rust option type, meaning "either something or nothing at all": there can be some cache, or there can be none.
+`CacheEntry` is just a pointer to a receiver + a pointer to a method (EDIT: both raw pointers, to be clear.). `Option<...>` is the default Rust option type, meaning "either something or nothing at all": there can be some cache, or there can be none.

 Before looking up a method, we check whether there's an entry in the inline cache, and whether it matches that method.
 If it does, great!
 We invoke it from the pointer to it that we stored.
 Otherwise, we look up the method the boring and slow way, and we then store that lookup result in the cache if it's empty.